Hideo Sasaki Foundation Board of Directors

 Trustee

-Timothy Gale is a product manager and experienced designer within Sasaki Strategies—a team of analysts, statisticians, software developers, and planners seeking to bolster planning and design through creative technical solutions.
+Timothy Gale is Director of Product Development and an experienced designer within Sasaki Strategies—a team of analysts, statisticians, software developers, and planners seeking to bolster planning and design through creative technical solutions.

 Timothy specializes in managing projects and processes related to Sasaki’s in-house tools and platforms that visualize data, ensuring that the final products enhance comprehension of datasets and elevates the communication of complex information, wrapped up in engaging platforms.
 He uses the understanding of human centered design and technology to enhance workflow and decision making processes — providing stakeholders with immediate feedback and metrics on the impact of strategic decisions.